-The City of St. Charles is committed to providing a safe and productive work environment for all employees and visitors.
+The City of St. Charles is committed to providing a safe, healthy, and productive work environment for all employees, the public, and visitors.
 Employee health and overall well-being of the mind and body are important.
 The adverse effects of drug and alcohol use by employees are unacceptable.
-Consistent with the spirit and intent of this commitment, the City of St. Charles has developed and is implementing the following substance use (drugs and alcohol) policy for the police officers in accordance with the MAP contract.
+For the purposes of this policy, "drugs" includes marijuana.
+Consistent with the spirit and intent of the City's drug and alcohol-free workplace policythis commitment, the City of St. Charles has developed and is implementing the following substance use (drugs and alcohol) policy for the Police Officers in accordance with the MAP contract.
 All aspects of the City's drug/alcohol testing policy including, but not limited to, the collection, handling, shipping, receiving and storage of specimens, laboratory analysis procedures, record keeping and the reporting of test results shall comply with federal regulations.
 Any changes to the substance use policy will be discussed in labor/management and agreed to by both parties.
+Employees covered by this Agreement are prohibited from the voluntary consumption, possession, sale, purchase, or delivery of cannabis or cannabis-infused substances while on or off duty, even though Illinois law may permit certain individuals to possess and use cannabis or cannabis-infused substances.
+However, an employer may not take adverse employment action against an employee based solely on the lawful possession or consumption of cannabis or cannabis-infused substances by members of the employee's household.